Imabulary/Imabulary/README.md

 </h1>

 <h3>
-  Imabulary - your brain will remember!
+  Imabulary - the whole world is your dictionary!
 </h3>

 <details open="open">